Codium-ai/pr-agent/README.md

 - 📌 **Type of PR:** Enhancement
 - 🧪 **Relevant tests added:** No
 - ✨ **Minimal and focused:** Yes, the PR is focused on adding two new handlers for language extension and token counting.
+- 🔒 **Security concerns:** No, the PR does not introduce possible security concerns or issues.

 #### PR Feedback

 - 💡 **General PR suggestions:** The PR is generally well-structured and the code is clean.
 However, it would be beneficial to add some tests to ensure the new handlers work as expected.
 Also, consider adding docstrings to the new functions and classes to improve code readability and maintainability.